Get ready for the UEFA Europa League

 Article body

-Yusuf Yazıcı is the new King of the UEFA Europa League, but Munas Dabbur is eyeing his crown while Gareth Bale is battling to get back into his goalscoring groove on Matchday 4.
+Four sides are already through, and plenty more will book a round of 32 place on Matchday 5; will newcomers Granada be one of them, and can Kemar Roofe strike gold again?

-With 2,160 minutes of football condensed into every matchnight, get an idea of what is to come when the action resumes on 26 November.
+With 2,160 minutes of football condensed into every Matchnight, get an idea of what is to come when the action resumes on 3 December.

 Worth pointing out

-• Gareth Bale's most recent UEFA Europa League goal came in a 3-0 Spurs win against Inter Milan in March 2013.
-Back in north London, on loan from Real Madrid, the Welshman has not stolen Harry Kane's thunder yet, but is putting in some fine low-key performances.
+• Gareth Bale made the first start of his second spell with Tottenham when Spurs played upcoming opponents LASK on Matchday 1.
+Carlos Vinícius got his first Spurs goals in the 4-0 win against Ludogorets last time out; is it Bale's turn now to notch his first UEFA Europa League goal since returning from Real Madrid?

-• Hoffenheim striker Munas Dabbur can become the top group stage scorer in UEFA Europa League history as the Group L leaders visit Slovan Liberec.
-With 18 goals, the Israel international is level with ex-Athletic Club forward Aritz Aduriz at the top of the table.
+• LOSC's Yusuf Yazıcı remains the form player in the UEFA Europa League according to the FedEx Performance Zone, as well as its six-goal leading scorer.
+Top fact: the 23-year-old attacker is the first player to hit two away hat-tricks in a single season in a major UEFA club competition.

-• Edin Džeko did not make it off the bench as Roma beat CFR Cluj last time out, but the 34-year-old is still primed to make his 100th UEFA club competition appearance.
-His all-time record in European club competitions so far: 99 games, 41 goals, 24 assists.
+• Munas Dabbur remains on course to become the overall top group-stage scorer in UEFA Europa League history as Group L leaders Hoffenheim visit Crvena zvezda.
+With 18 goals – including four this term – the Israel striker is level with ex-Athletic Club forward Aritz Aduriz at the top of the table.

-• A competition record was smashed on Matchday 3 as 93 goals were scored – 12 more than the previous high of 81, set on Matchday 5 of the 2010/11 competition.
-If you want goals, the UEFA Europa League remains the place to be.
+• Villarreal need one more goal to surpass Salzburg and become the all-time UEFA Europa League group-stage top scorers.
+If they avoid defeat at Sivasspor, the Yellow Submarine will also be sure of making it a tenth qualification from ten UEFA Cup and Europa League group stage campaigns.

 • Get the latest fixtures, standings and statistics here.